learn-it-in-russian/tldr-ru/pages/common/aws.md

 # aws

 > The official CLI tool for Amazon Web Services.
-> Some subcommands such as `aws s3` have their own usage documentation.
+> Some subcommands such as `s3` have their own usage documentation.
 > More information: <https://aws.amazon.com/cli>.

 - Configure the AWS Command-line: